pudly/schmopera-hugo/content/articles/berlin-the-last-cabaret.md

 related_companies = []
 related_people = []
-short_description = "\"We chose July 13, 1934 for our piece, the day Hitler made a speech claiming responsibility for the \"Night of the Long Knives,\" where two weeks prior, he ordered the S.A. division of the Nazi Party, including Röhm who uneasily protected Queer artists, massacred due to a purported threat of mutiny.\"" slug = "berlin-the-last-cabaret" title = "BERLIN: The Last Cabaret" youtube_url = ""
+short_description = "\"We chose July 13, 1934 for our piece, the day Hitler made a speech claiming responsibility for the \"Night of the Long Knives,\" where two weeks prior, he ordered the S.A. division of the Nazi Party, including Röhm who uneasily protected Queer artists, massacred due to a purported threat of mutiny.\"" slug = "disturbingly-relevant-berlin-the-last-cabaret" title = "\"Disturbingly relevant\": BERLIN: The Last Cabaret" youtube_url = ""

 +++